tuansoibk/tmk_keyboard/doc/tutan_flashing_guide.md

 # Flash

 #### Compile firmware
+Make sure you are on the right branch before compiling.
+It's the _letssplit256_ branch if you've just cloned/forked from this repo.

-Go to _keyboards\split_keyboard_ then start Git BASH (Note: You may have to start Git BASH as Admin.)
+Go to _keyboard\split_keyboard_ then start Git BASH (Note: You may have to start Git BASH as Admin.)

 In the bash shell, use this command: